 5. Soft Shutter Release Buttons

 Next, we should look at Soft Shutter buttons.
-Before buying soft shutter release buttons, you must know a few things.
+Before purchasing soft shutter release buttons, it is essential to know a few key things.

-- First, ensure they have rubber washers so they don’t vibrate off.
+- First, ensure they have rubber washers to prevent them from vibrating loose.

 - Second, pay attention to the size.
 They typically come in 10mm or 12mm.
-Sometimes, the 12mm can look weird on the X100VI.
+Sometimes, the 12mm lens can look a bit off on the X100VI.

 Here are a few photo samples of the different soft shutter buttons on these little X100 series cameras.